cotes2020/jekyll-theme-chirpy/_posts/SOC/PaloAltoNetwork/CortexXDR-Admin-Guid.md

       —
      —
    SO Hijacking Protection
-Prevents dynamic loading of libraries from unsecure locations to gain control of a process.
+Prevents dynamic loading of libraries from insecure locations to gain control of a process.
     —
   —
     —